‘I’m under here!’ KCK boy trapped under Jeep in his bedroom after drunk driver plows into home

 “He trapped me under his Jeep for over an hour in my bedroom, and everything in there is destroyed,” Jamison said.
 “Thanks to you my bunk bed is destroyed, my dresser is destroyed, my room is destroyed.
 If you are seeing this, this is all your fault.”

 Somehow Jamison got out of the traumatic incident with just cuts and bruises, but his stuff did not fare so well.
-Besides everything in his room, his bike, which had been sitting not he front lawn was also damaged.
+Besides everything in his room, his bike, which had been sitting on the front lawn was also damaged.

 One of the things the fourth-grader was most upset about is that his PS4 was destroyed.
 He was hoping to replace it with an X-Box, but insurance will only cover the PS4.